 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Choosing a name for your female puppy or dog requires a little inspiration and plenty of thought.
+Choosing a name for your female puppy requires a little inspiration and plenty of thought.
 After all, this is a name that you’ll be saying to your new puppy every day for years to come.
-Like baby names, dog names trend in popularity.
-It’s unlikely you’re meeting a lot of toddlers named Ethel today, and similarly, you probably don’t meet too many girl dogs named Lassie at the dog park anymore.
+Like baby names, girl dog names trend in popularity.
+It’s unlikely you’re meeting a lot of toddlers named Ethel today, and similarly, you probably don’t meet too many female dogs named Lassie at the dog park anymore.
 We’ve compiled the top 100+ most popular girl dog names from American Kennel Club’s purebred registration and mixed-breed enrollment data for 2022 to help you make the best choice.

 Trending Girl Dog Name Themes